avantgardefinance/UniStaking/README.md

-# Uniswap Staking App
+# Uniswap Protocol Staking

+Uniswap Protocol Staking by Avantgarde Finance.

 ## Prerequisites

 ### Automatic

 This repository comes with a reproducible development environment based on `nix` and `direnv`.
+This allows the development of the app based on locally deployed contracts and subgraph.

 For the best possible developer experience, make sure you have the following installed: